blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

 6. Run transformSQL.sql for covid_df to create a column with 2 letter state abbreviations.
 7. transformSQL.sql adds in a column that calculates new deaths per day as well.
 This was necessary for our purposes.
 8. Run first 4 cells of plotsSQL.ipynb to abbreviate data in both dataframes to the timeframes we are charting.
 This will generate 2 CSV's for use in plotting.
+9. Run PLOT_covid_data_pH.ipynb to plot data on line graph

+#### <div align = "center"> Analysis </div>
+Our data indicates that short term changes in the numbers of covid deaths does not seem to greatly affect short term accident trends.